 The National government was elected at the end of 2023, and one of its key focuses is reducing cost and time wastage in the construction sector.
-There have been several announcements of regulatory changes to this end.
+There have been several announcements of regulatory changes, and actual changes implemented, to this end, including introducing a new Act, the Building (Overseas Building Products, Standards, and Certification Schemes) Amendment Act 2025, designed to remove barriers for overseas building products being used in New Zealand.